 Meet the Faculty

-Our Early Childhood faculty undertakes a rigorous formal training which includes the pedagogical philosophy, its approach to child development and the pivotal role of child observation for assessing and monitoring each child’s development.
+Our Early Childhood faculty undertakes rigorous formal training which includes the pedagogical philosophy, its approach to child development, and the pivotal role of child observation for assessing and monitoring each child’s development.

-The 2018-2019 school year marks 19 years in the Early Childhood program for Ms. Gallardo.
+The 2021-2022 school year marks 22 years in the Early Childhood program for Monica Gallardo.
 Her daughter Carla attended the School and was a student in the Class of 2006.
-Ms. Gallardo hails from Ecuador, is fluent in Spanish and has traveled extensively in South America.
+Monica hails from Ecuador, is fluent in Spanish, and has traveled extensively in South America.
 Her undergraduate focus was on Latin American Studies.
 She has completed numerous graduate and training programs on topics of early childhood education, special education, and Waldorf Education.
 She holds a great interest in nutrition and natural healing support.

 Karen Giumenta received her Bachelor of Science degree from Hofstra University and is a graduate of the Sunbridge Institute’s Early Childhood Teacher Training program.
 She also completed the Waldorf Foundation Studies program through the Winkler Center for Adult Learning.

 Karen was the Nursery & Afternoon Care Assistant for many years before transitioning into her current role as lead Nursery Teacher.
-In addition to her responsibilities as an Early Childhood teacher, Karen is the advisor to the after school gymnastics club for children ages 9-13.
+In addition to her responsibilities as an Early Childhood teacher, Karen was the advisor to the after-school gymnastics club for children ages 9-13.

 Maria Kata earned her Bachelor’s Degree in Elementary and Spanish Education from Syracuse University and her Master’s in ESL Education from Queens College.
 For several years, she taught Spanish and ESL to language learners of all ages, including adults.

-In her spare time, Maria loves dance, travel, cooking and eating delicious vegan food, and laughing with her family that includes two daughters who currently attend the School.
+In her spare time, Maria loves to dance, travel, cook and eat delicious vegan food, and laugh with her family that includes two daughters, one a Waldorf graduate and one who currently attends the School.

 Lisa Miccio holds a Bachelor of Arts Degree in English from the College of Charleston in South Carolina, a Master’s Degree in Elementary Education from L.I.U/C.W.
 Post and a Master’s Degree in Waldorf Education from Sunbridge College.
 Lisa has also received a certificate in Child Development from Birth to Three from Sophia’s Hearth in Keene, NH, as well as, completed Sunbridge Institute’s training in Collaborative Leadership, Negotiation, Pedagogical Leadership, and Conflict Resolution.